Horner's method: History

-Qin Jiushao, in his Shu Shu Jiu Zhang (Mathematical Treatise in Nine Sections; 1247), presents a portfolio of methods of Horner-type for solving polynomial equations, which was based on earlier works of the 11th century Song dynasty mathematician Jia Xian; for example, one method is specifically suited to bi-quintics, of which Qin gives an instance, in keeping with the then Chinese custom of case studies.
+Qin Jiushao, in his Shùshū Jiǔzhāng (Mathematical Treatise in Nine Sections; 1247), presents a portfolio of methods of Horner-type for solving polynomial equations, which was based on earlier works of the 11th century Song dynasty mathematician Jia Xian; for example, one method is specifically suited to bi-quintics, of which Qin gives an instance, in keeping with the then Chinese custom of case studies.
 Yoshio Mikami in Development of Mathematics in China and Japan (Leipzig 1913) wrote:

 "... who can deny the fact of Horner's illustrious process being used in China at least nearly six long centuries earlier than in Europe ...
 We of course don't intend in any way to ascribe Horner's invention to a Chinese origin, but the lapse of time sufficiently makes it not altogether impossible that the Europeans could have known of the Chinese method in a direct or indirect way."

 Ulrich Libbrecht concluded: It is obvious that this procedure is a Chinese invention ... the method was not known in India.
 He said, Fibonacci probably learned of it from Arabs, who perhaps borrowed from the Chinese.
 The extraction of square and cube roots along similar lines is already discussed by Liu Hui in connection with Problems IV.16 and 22 in Jiu Zhang Suan Shu, while Wang Xiaotong in the 7th century supposes his readers can solve cubics by an approximation method described in his book Jigu Suanjing.